hmcts/terraform-module-postgresql-flexible/README.md

   pgsql_version = "14"

-  # The ID of the principal to be granted admin access to the database server, should be the principal running this normally
+  # The ID of the principal to be granted admin access to the database server, on Jenkins it will be injected for you automatically as jenkins_AAD_objectId
+  # Otherwise change the below:
-  admin_user_object_id = var.admin_user_object_id
+  admin_user_object_id = var.jenkins_AAD_objectId

   common_tags = var.common_tags
 }